aseanwatson/kscz_wyrm/README.md

 * D3 to TMS (J31)
 * ground to ground (J34)

+Pick one of the following options to load the code:
-Run `./wyrm.py --flash` and you should see a successful connect and after some time the write should complete.
-If you see current consumption go up to ~300mA you probably had a bad flash and will need to try again.
+* Run `./wyrm.py --flash` and you should see a successful connect and after some time the write should complete.
+* Run `openFPGALoader -c ft232 -f --freq 25000000 ./build/colorlight_5a_75b/gateware/colorlight_5a_75b.bit`

-Connect a 3.3V FTDI adapter to J19 -
+Connect a 3.3V FTDI TTL serial adapter to J19 -
 * `DATA_LED-` should be connected to the FTDI's RX pin
 * `KEY+` should be connected to FTDI's TX pin